 - Clearly describes project goals

-- Project developed in collaboration with other organizations rather than duplicate services
+- Project developed in collaboration with other organizations rather than duplicating services

 The Linn County Board of Supervisors Witwer Trust Grant Program receives more funding requests than it can possibly grant.
 If support of a worthwhile program is declined, this decision does not reflect on the value of the group or service, but rather on the need to be selective because resources are limited.